camunda/camunda-docs-manual/content/reference/cmmn11/tasks/human-task.md

 A human task can be directly assigned to a single user, a list of users or a list of groups.

-## Assignement using CMMN Case Role
+## Assignment using CMMN Case Role

 CMMN defines some native assignment concepts which can be used in Camunda.
 As a more powerful alternative, Camunda also defines a set of custom extension elements (see below).